nuejs/nue/packages/www/docs/nueglow.md

-# Nueglow: CSS first syntax highlighting
+# **Nueglow:** CSS first syntax highlighting
 Nueglow is syntax highlighting that works with your design system.
-Itt generates semantic HTML that your CSS can style.
+It generates semantic HTML that your CSS can style.
 One minuscule highlighter for all languages.

-[image.large]
+[image]
   caption: 30+ languages highlighted.
 Click for standalone demo.
-  large: /img/glow-og-big.png
+  large: img/glow-dark-big.png
-  small: /img/glow-og.png
+  small: img/glow-dark.png
   href: /glow-demo/

 ## The highlighter problem
-Popular syntax highlighters have issues:
+Popular syntax highlighters can be troublesome:

 **Massive codebases** - tools like Shiki ship 14MB and 44 packages.
 Each language needs its own grammar file with thousands of cryptic regex rules.